Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 ## Filters

 Filter is a class with a `call` method, which is responsible for making all needed actions with a command (or without it).
-Also there is a protected `next` method to call the next filter in a chain.
-Method `next` can be called after, before or even between main actions in the `call` method and must returns the command and the result of its actions.
+Also, there is a protected `next` method to call the next filter in a chain.
+Method `next` can be called after, before or even between main actions in the `call` method and must return the command and the result of its actions.

 The default list of filters in a controller is: